 Mercedes-Benz Vans Turkey

-The first success story concerns the famous global automotive brand, Mercedes-Benz Vans Turkey, which has achieved excellent results with Facebook Lead Ads in the automotive industry.
+The first success story is a global automotive brand, Mercedes-Benz Vans Turkey, that requires no introduction.
+The company has achieved remarkable results with Facebook Lead Ads in the automotive industry.

 Mercedes-Benz Vans Turkey was facing prolonged response rates to the leads due to manual import.
 In order to decrease lead response rates and achieve a higher sales ratio, they started using LeadsBridge to integrate their Facebook Ads with their CRM and automate the import.